WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 It may not be assumed that every recipient is able to link deterministically derived addresses to the master public key of the account in order to authenticate the originator.
-Therefore, deterministic keys and addresses should normally not be used.

 ### 5.2.2 Key Agreement